 This scenario may even provide a better return if there’s a difference in the client’s tax rate between the time when the initial and final capital gains were realized.

-Over a five-year holding period, tax alpha can increase up to 143 basis points.* However, the reverse is possible.
+Over a five-year holding period, if the initial transaction is done at a high taxation rate and the final transaction is done at a low taxation rate, the tax alpha can increase up to 143 basis points.* However, the reverse is also possible.
 If an initial capital gain is realized at a low rate while the second transaction is realized at a higher rate, this transaction may generate negative tax alpha.
-In some cases, this difference may decrease as low as 56 basis points.* It depends on the differential in the tax rate between the time of the initial transaction and the final transaction.
-On average, this gain will be 44 basis points.* It’s important, therefore, to know your client’s marginal effective tax rate.
+In some cases, this difference may be as low as negative 56 basis points.* It all depends on the differential in the tax rates between the time of the initial transaction and the final transaction.
+On average, this gain will be 44 basis points.* It’s important, therefore, to know your client’s marginal effective tax rate to implement such a strategy.

 Recall list